parcelLab/site-reliability-engineer-challenge/Readme.md

 - Implement a deployment pipeline script which deploys the container to a kubernetes cluster (local is fine) and exposes endpoints
     - your application should greet with “Hi” on the service for customer A
     - your application should greet with “Dear Sir or Madam” on the service for customer B
+    - your application is deployed for each customer individually

 ## Our expectations